With divorce looming on the horizon, it’s important to get your proverbial ducks in a row. Particularly when it comes to finances.

 If your ex lives large, but claims to have no money, or reports an income below the poverty line, that may indicate something is awry with the financial disclosure.

-If your ex buys a new car or vacations in Cabo, but claims there’s no money, keep an eye open.
+If your ex buys a new car or vacations in Cabo, only to assert there’s no money, keep an eye open.

 Additionally, changes in how much or how often your spouse contributes to family expenses can be a warning sign of hiding assets.